 The Texas Hill Country

-The Texas Hill Country is by far, one of the most beautiful places to visit in Texas.
+The Texas Hill Country is by far, one of the best places to go in the East Coast and the most beautiful places to visit in Texas.
 It’s a large expanse of land between Austin and San Antonio featuring rolling green hills, rivers, historic small towns, and Texas’ wine region.

 Some destinations like Hamilton Pool and the distilleries in Dripping Springs or the original location Salt Lick BBQ can be visited as a day trip from Austin.
-But with so much beauty to discover, the Hill Country is an ideal destination for a weekend getaway.
+But with so much beauty to discover, the Hill Country is one of the best places to vacation on East Coast.

 Rent a car and hit the road to explore the region’s small towns and the beautiful scenery in between.
 Fredericksburg is the most popular in the area and a great place to use as a base.